Spring2018-ECE160/hw2/question10/README.md

-## Quesiton 10
+## Question 10

-Compute and print the distance between two coordinates on the Cartesian XY plane: (-3, 6) and (8, -4).
+Write a multiple choice question of your choice that accepts a letter as an input using getchar.
+Determine if the answer given is correct or incorrect and please print out "Correct" or "Wrong" depending on the answer given.

 Output: